ObeliskCode/Eon-AI/scripts/INF/notes/INFMATH.md

 4. H(+>1 + +>2) + H(+>1 + +>2) = 5 + 5 = 10

-let a 1x2 matrix U be a linear combination up to +>1 each slot will be reperesented by a 2-bit int 0,1,2,3 => numerics [0,9] are supported by 4 bits allocated by U 4 bits allocated using binary addition allows numerics [0,15]

 result:
 iff H(+>x + +>x) != NIL then,
 H(+>x + +>x) = (x+1) + (x+1), since